Assassination of Narayan Rao: Barbhais Council

 While Shastri was conducting his investigation, Sakharam Bapu ensured that pregnant Gangabai, the widow of Narayanrao, was secure and safe from harm's way.
 If Gangabai were to give birth to a male child, he would become the heir to the kingdom.
 But if she were to give birth to a female child, Sakharam Bapu contemplated the idea of making Ali Bahadur, the grandson of Baji Rao, the Peshwa of the Maratha empire.
 He convinced most of the Maratha chiefs from Raghunathrao's camp to switch sides without rousing his suspicion.
 He laid the foundations of a group of twelve Maratha officials and chiefs who were collectively known as the Barbhais Council ("Twelve Comrades").
 These included Nana Phadnavis, Haripant Phadnavis, Babuji Naik, Maloji Ghorpade, Bhavanrao Pratinidhi, Raste, Patwardhans with the addition of Mahadji Shinde and Tukoji Holkar.

-The Barbhais Council proceeded to go to war with Raghunathrao in order to bring him to justice and to save the state from British aggression.
+The Barbhais Council proceeded to go to war with Raghunathrao in order to bring him to justice and to prevent the state from falling under British domination.
 As it became apparent that Raghunathrao was losing the war, he shielded his allies from possible harm for the services they had rendered onto him.
 He sent Muhammad Yusuf to Mudhoji Bhonsle in Nagpur, Tulaji Pawar and Kharagsinh to Haidar Ali, and finally Sumersinh to Indore.
 On 18 April 1774, Gangabai gave birth to a son who was soon invested with the robes of the Peshwa.
 Raghunathrao essentially gave up his position as Peshwa and fled towards Surat.
 At the same time, the Barbhais Council re-established their power at Pune and requested Shastri to come back and assume his position as the Nyayadhish of the Maratha Empire.
 Shastri obliged but only after the Council agreed to never interfere with his duties and to faithfully execute the degrees he passed.
 The Council compelled Mudhoji and Haidra Ali to hand over the offenders they had been shielding and caught the ones who tried to escape.
 The most serious offenders such as Kharagsinh, Tujali Pawar and Muhammad Yusuf were sentenced to death, slightly less serious ones such as Vyankatrao Kashi and Sakharam Hari were sentenced to life imprisonment and the rest were discharged after having served their prison sentence.